 Organ donation specialist doctors and nurses

-Private and public hospitals participate in organ and tissue donation and transplantation programs by employing experienced doctors and nurses whose specialised role is to facilitate organ and tissue donation opportunities.
+Public hospitals participate in organ and tissue donation and transplantation programs by employing experienced doctors and nurses whose specialised role is to facilitate organ and tissue donation opportunities at both public and private health services.

 In Victoria, medical and nursing organ and tissue donation specialists are based in a number of metropolitan and regional health services.
 The network of Victorian hospitals and staff dedicated to donation activities ensure that a state wide service is provided for all Victorians.
 The authority reimburses these hospitals for carrying out organ donation activities.
 Hospital costs include pathology and imaging, staff time in the emergency department and intensive care unit, and the costs of transferring a potential donor from a regional hospital to a larger, more specialised hospital.